Website Design Pricing in South Africa

 Can I pay in instalments or phases?

-Yes.
-We offer milestone-based payment structures for all projects.
-A typical payment schedule breaks down as follows: 30% deposit upon project approval and specification sign-off, 30% upon design approval and development kickoff, 20% upon staging review and QA completion, and the final 20% upon production launch and handover.
+A typical payment schedule is 30% deposit on approval and specification sign-off, 30% on design approval and development kickoff, 20% on staging review and QA completion, and the final 20% on production launch and handover.

 Why is custom web design more expensive than a template?